libpfasst/LibPFASST/README.md

   + PGI 12.9 (almost, minor issues, but overall OK).

-Before compiling, you will need an MPI library installed.
-On Debian or Ubuntu machines, we recommend MPICH2:

-  `$ sudo apt-get install mpich2 libmpich2-dev`

 # COMPILING

 Before compiling, you should check the definitions of the Fortran (FC)  and C (CC) compiler in Makefile.defaults